krzyk87/OCT_VApred/README.md

-# Visual-Acuity-Prediction-with-Multi-Modal-Deep-Learning
+# Visual-Acuity-Prediction-with-Multimodal-Deep-Learning
-Repo for code relating to the paper 'Enhancing Post-Treatment Visual Acuity Prediction with Multi-Modal Deep Learning on Small-scale Clinical and OCT Datasets'.
+Repo for code relating to the paper 'Enhancing Post-Treatment Visual Acuity Prediction with Multimodal Deep Learning on Small-scale Clinical and OCT Datasets'.

 ![Architecture Draft](model_architecture.png)